visualpharm/Lunacy/docs/index_updated.md

 - Template customization.
 [Canva](https://www.canva.com/) licensed our icons and photos.
 Canva users can add them to the artworks they create, paying $1 each.

 - Graphics and text editors.
-[Gravit](https://gravit.io/) is design tool powered by our API.
+[Gravit](https://gravit.io/) is a cross-platform design tool consuming our API.
 It allows users to insert our icons into the mockups.

 - Application customisation.
 [TimeTune](http://timetune.center/) is another great consumer of our API service.
-[TimeTune](http://timetune.center/)uses our icons to customize the activities.
+[TimeTune](http://timetune.center/) uses our icons to customize the activities.

  </details>